pietz/mcp-web-tools/README.md

 ### Searching

-We use the [Brave Search API](https://brave.com/search/api) if an API key is provided with fallbacks a scraped Google workaround and finally DuckDuckGO if everything else fails.
-While we'd recommend getting a free Brave API key, the fallbacks should work more than well enough for most use cases and work loads.
+We use the [Perplexity Search API](https://www.perplexity.ai/hub/blog/introducing-the-perplexity-search-api) when a `PERPLEXITY_API_KEY` is configured.
+It delivers ranked snippets with citations from Perplexity's continuously refreshed index.
+If no Perplexity key is available, we fall back to the [Brave Search API](https://brave.com/search/api) (via `BRAVE_SEARCH_API_KEY`), then a lightweight Google workaround, and finally DuckDuckGo.
+While we recommend adding at least one API key, the chained fallbacks continue working for most workloads.

 ### Fetching